BrandNewCongress/DEPRECATED-slack-teams/README.md

 #### Services

-* A slackbot which greets new users when they join the Tour Slack team, asks them which city they are volunteering in, and routes them to the correct private room.
-Includes Rake tasks to interact with the Events spreadsheet to automatically create Slack channels and create To-Do Forms for each city's Slack channel.
+* Rake tasks to interact with the Events spreadsheet to automatically create Slack channels and create To-Do Forms for each city's Slack channel.
 * A Sinatra service which executes and coordinates several Google Apps Script executables and updates our Events Google Sheets and Slack channel.

 #### Google Apps Scripts